 The Quick Search incorporates a spelling suggestion feature that checks the word or words that users type against a dictionary of all words appearing in the USC Shoah Foundation database, including indexing terms and their synonyms, names of people, and numbers representing interview codes and years.
 If no match is found in the dictionary, then alternative suggestions that users can select will be presented as shown below.

 QUICK SEARCH EXAMPLE

-As an example, enter the search terms, Bedzin, ghetto, and hunger in the text box separated by spaces as pictured below, and leave the Collections option on the left of the page set to the default All.
-Also, keep the search type to the default All Words.
+As an example, enter the search terms, Bedzin, ghetto, and hunger in the text box separated by spaces.
+The search type defaults to All Words.
+The search is not case sensitive.